minhtran0610/research_assistant_calculator/README.md

 The web system contains 2 demos for 2 types of vehicles: internal combustion engine (ICE) passenger cars and electric passenger cars.
 Comparisons between different cars and trips are also possible.

-The documentations of the demo and the summary of the research project can be found in the web system and repository.
+The documentations of the demo can be found in the web system.
+The summary of the research can be found here: https://tuni-my.sharepoint.com/:w:/g/personal/minh_s_tran_tuni_fi/ETF189ScuppEhJy2jzvgXXgByGD8WpGbsxxvur8fJ1p1uQ?e=0hS8NE.